flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 - **Mosaic**: Makes tiles look more *blocky*.
 - **Alpha blending**: Combines colours of two overlapping layers resulting in transparency effects.
-- **Windowing**: Divides the screen into two different *windows* where each one can have its own separate graphics and effects, the outer zone of both windows can also be provided with tiles.
+- **Windowing**: Divides the screen into two different *windows* where each one can have its own separate graphics and effects, the outer zone of both windows can also be rendered with tiles.

-On the other side, in order to update the frame there are multiple options available:
+On the other side, to update the frame there are multiple options available:

-- Command the **CPU** during VBlank/HBlank: The *traditional way*.
+- Command the **CPU**: The processor now has full access to VRAM whenever it wants.
+However, it can produce unwanted artefacts if it alters some data mid-frame, so waiting for VBlank/HBlank (*traditional way*) remains the safest option in most cases.
 - Use the **DMA Controller**: DMA provides transfer rates ~10x faster and can be scheduled during VBlank and HBlank.
 This console provides 4 DMA channels (two reserved for sound, one for critical operations and the other for general purpose).
 Bear in mind that the controller will halt the CPU during the operation (although it may hardly notice it!).
 {{% /inner_markdown %}}